Tachikoma87/CrossForge/README.md

 + Skeletal and morph-target animations
 + Text rendering

-See the examples to get a better impression of what CrossForge is capable of.
+See the <a href="Examples/">examples</a> to get a better impression of what CrossForge is capable of.

 # Building CrossForge
 ## Basic Setup